jaegertracing/jaeger/plugin/storage/grpc/README.md

 Logging
 -------
 In order for Jaeger to include the log output from your plugin you need to use `hclog` (`"github.com/hashicorp/go-hclog"`).
-The plugin framework will only include any log output created at the the `WARN` or above levels.
+The plugin framework will only include any log output created at the `WARN` or above levels.
 If you log output in this way before calling `grpc.Serve` then it will still be included in the Jaeger output.

 An example logger instantiation could look like: